friquifund/website/pages/efforts.md

 ## Other NGOs and efforts we know about

-**<a href="https://www.barcelonactua.org/" target="_blank">BarcelonaActua</a>Persones implicades que ens conectem per ajudar a cobrir necessitats socials del nostre entorn més proper.
+**<a href="https://www.barcelonactua.org/" target="_blank">BarcelonaActua</a>**: Persones implicades que ens conectem per ajudar a cobrir necessitats socials del nostre entorn més proper.

 **<a href="https://barcelonadigitaltalent.com/en" target="_blank">Barcelona Digital Talent</a>**: We aim to fight the digital talent gap in order to promote market competitiveness.
 We want to position Barcelona as a talent capital and, to achieve this, we are committed to training in digital skills and attracting new digital talent to the city.
 Check out their BCN Inclusive Coding program <a href="https://barcelonadigitaltalent.com/ca/bcn-inclusive-coding" target="_blank">here</a>.